 Thus for this reason Smith is ultimately the better of the two characters as it was Smith who caused Lost in Space to take a turn towards the comedic.
 Without him it would never have become a sci fi comedy.
 He is more important to Lost in Space and its legacy than Rimmer is to Red Dwarf.

 Also I feel that Smith was really the only interesting character in Lost in Space.
 The Robot and Will Robinson where good characters but it was only because they had Smith to play off of.
 If you take Dr Smith out of Lost in Space then its nothing.
 If you were to take Rimmer out of Red Dwarf it would not be anywhere near as good, but I think it could go on.
 In fact it did in series 7 when Rimmer briefly left the series and it was able to produce a number of good episodes in his absence such as most notably”Epideme”.

-Smith is really one of the first examples of a both an anti hero and a break out character in science fiction television and thus as much as I love Rimmer I am sorry I am going to have to give this one to Dr Smith.
+Smith is really one of the first examples of a both an anti hero and a break out character in science fiction television and so as much as I love Rimmer.
+I am going to have to give this one to Dr Smith.

 Lost in Space 1/Red Dwarf 0